Elinor Florence, Author

 A few minutes later, an overturned lifeboat floated by and the two nurses joined about a dozen other people, clinging to ropes hanging from the sides of the lifeboat.

-To protect the ferry, the Royal Canadian Navy had assigned a minesweeper called the Grandmere, which was following in the darkness a short distance behind the Caribou.
+To protect the SS Caribou, the Royal Canadian Navy had assigned a minesweeper called the Grandmere, which was following in the darkness a short distance behind the Caribou.

-But in the case of an attack, the captain of the Grandmere had strict orders to pursue the submarine rather than pick up the stranded passengers.
+In the case of attack, the captain of the Grandmere had strict orders to pursue the submarine rather than pick up the stranded passengers.

 Reluctantly, the Grandmere gave chase to the submarine while the survivors tried to stay alive.
 When I picture this horrific scene, all I can remember is this shot from the movie Titanic.